The Delicious Crescent

 Sliced apple quarters placed on the cake batter.

-This post was first published on March 28th 2016 and has been updated with improvements in recipe, formatting, tips and additional enhancements.
+This post was first published on The Delicious Crescent on March 28th 2016 and has been updated with new information and media for your benefit.

 « Easy Skillet Flatbreads (No Yeast)